-The Club expects there will be a decrease in patronage due to the re opening of the Lismore Workers Club post the 2022 floods post year end.
-There is expected to be no other effects on operations or likely developments in the Club's operations.
+There is expected ot be no likely developments that would have effects on operations or likely developments in the Club's operations.

 Auditor's Independence Declaration

 An independence declaration has been provided to the Directors by the auditor of Lismore Heights Sports, Recreation and Community Club Limited, MF Partners Chartered Accountants, and is attached to the Directors' report.